 At its core, SAML allows users to authenticate once with an identity provider and gain access to multiple services without having to log in again.
 It’s built on XML (Extensible Markup Language) and is most commonly used in Single Sign-On (SSO) scenarios, where the aim is to simplify access while maintaining security.

-Now that you know what is SAML-based authentication and how it improves security, let’s dive into the nuts and bolts of how SAML works.
+Now that you know what SAML-based authentication is and how it improves security, let’s explore how SAML works.
 It’s simpler than it sounds, and understanding this process will give you insights into how secure, streamlined authentication is achieved.

 Here’s a step-by-step breakdown of the typical SAML-based authentication flow: